-This 3 credit activity must be completed by August 31, 2025.
+This 2 credit activity must be completed by August 31, 2024.

-1. Inappropriate opioid analgesic prescribing for pain is defined as
+- 1. Inappropriate opioid analysesic prescribing for pain is defined as

 - A) non-prescribing.

 - B) inadequate prescribing.

 - C) continued prescribing despite evidence of ineffectiveness of opioids.

 - D) All of the above

-2. Data indicate that opioid analgesic prescribing and overdose peaked in
+- 2. Data indicate that opioid analysesic prescribing and overdose peaked in

-- A) 2010.
+- A) 2011.

 - B) 2001.

 - C) 1990.

 - D) 1981.

-- 3. In the absence of other risk factors, a patient prescribed opioids for chronic pain who has no personal or family history of alcohol or substance abuse is considered at what level of risk for developing problematic opioid behavioral responses?
+- 3. A patient prescribed opioids for chronic pain who has no personal or family history of alcohol or substance abuse is considered at what level of risk for developing problematic opioid behavioral responses?

 - A) Low

 - B) Medium

 - C) High

 - D) Severe

-4. The Screener and Opioid Assessment for Patients with Pain-Revised (SOAPP-R)
+- 4. The Screener and Opioid Assessment for Patients with Pain-Revised (SOAPP-R)

 - A) consists of five items.

 - B) is patient administered.

 - C) diagnoses depression in the past month.

 - D) assesses the likelihood of current substance abuse.

 - 5. Which of the following is NOT one of the 5 A's of monitoring chronic opioid response?

 - A) Analgesia

 - B) Acceptance

 - C) Affect (i.e., patient mood)

 - D) Aberrant drug-related behaviors

 - 6. For patients considered at medium risk for misuse of prescription opioids, urine drug testing should be completed every

 - A) 6 to 12 weeks.

 - B) three to six months.

 - C) 6 to 12 months.

 - D) one to two years.

-- According to the Office of National Drug Control Policy, most unnecessary or expired medications should be disposed of
+- 7. The U.S. Food and Drug Administration recommends that unused OxyContin tablets be disposed of by

-- A) in their original container.
+- A) burning.

-- B) by flushing down the toilet.
+- B) flushing down the toilet.

-- C) after being mixed with undesirable substances.

-- D) by offering or selling to others who need the medication.
+- C) throwing in the garbage in a sealed container.

+- D) sharing with a friend or relative with chronic pain.

 - 8. Which government agency is responsible for formulating federal standards for the handling of controlled substances?

 - A) Institutes of Medicine

 - B) U.S. Drug Enforcement Administration

 - C) Office of National Drug Control Policy

 - D) U.S. Department of Health and Human Services

+- 9. All clinicians who dispense controlled substances are required to report the action to the Electronic Florida Online Reporting of Controlled Substances Evaluation (E-FORCSE) within

+- A) 2 hours.

+- B) one business day.

+- C) 30 days.

+- D) six months.

+- 10. Which of the following behaviors is the most suggestive of an emerging opioid use disorder?

+- A) Asking for specific medications

+- B) Injecting medications meant for oral use

+- C) Reluctance to decrease opioid dosing once stable

+- D) Stockpiling medications during times when pain is less severe